FlockOfBirds/mendix-widget-build-script/readme.md

 # Mendix widget build script
-For the purpose oft continues integration and testing.
+For the purpose of continuous integration and testing.
-These script can checkout a Mendix project, update the latest widget, build, upload and start the project to cloud node.
+These script can checkout a Mendix project, update the latest widget, build, upload and start the project on a cloud node.
-After these script integrations test could be run on the node.
+After these scripts, integration tests could be run on the node.

 ## Usage
 1) install this module